 Cool Season Grasses: Watch the calendar and follow these ten steps for fall lawn seeding.
 When overseeding and renovating your lawn timing is everything and the earlier, the better for maximum root development to ensure winter survival.
-Cool season grass seed sown in the fall will germinate quicker than grass seed sown that next spring.
+Cool season grass seed sown in the fall will germinate quicker than grass seed sown the next spring.
 Warm soils, short days, cool nights and the welcome rains of September promise lower water bills for fall renovations.

 1. Measure Your Lawn